crackernutter/EsriRESTScraper/README.md

 This method makes one or more REST calls, parses the data, and updates your local geodatabase.
 Pretty straightforward.
 This method accepts as input the feature class to update, a single query or list of queries (the default is "1=1"), and a Boolean value on whether to append to the existing dataset or overwrite (default is to overwrite since I didn't want to deal with differentials).

-The method will gracefully end if there is a schema mismatch between the REST endpoint and the feature class to update, or if one of the queries returns a number of records equal to or more than the max records attribute specified in the REST endpoing.
+The method will gracefully end if there is a schema mismatch between the REST endpoint and the feature class to update, or if one of the queries returns a number of records equal to or more than the max records attribute specified in the REST endpoint.

 ### Issues: